adamzhou03/tictactoe/docs/design_system.md

 The reset button clears the board on the client side and sends a request to the server to reset the tile states.

+Since the leaderboard is stored in session, it is reset on page refresh, but not after reset button is clicked and new game is started.

 #Project Structure

 The index.php file contains the base html, and the server-side logic is contained in gamelogic.php